 What does the design process change about long-term value?

 The single best protection for kitchen remodel ROI is the design process you choose.
 A measured plan, a tested layout, and a coordinated selections phase prevent the change orders, returns, and post-install regret that quietly drain ten to twenty percent off a project’s effective return.
-A design-build firm that walks the homeowner through three rounds of plan revisions, then locks selections before construction starts, is genuinely buying down financial risk on top of producing a better-looking kitchen.
+A design-build firm that walks the homeowner through several rounds of plan revisions, then locks selections before construction starts, is genuinely buying down financial risk on top of producing a better-looking kitchen.

 This is where our showroom-led design process earns its keep.
 The early phases sound like soft work — interviews, lifestyle questions, sample sourcing, story-of-the-house conversations — but they produce decisions that prevent the most expensive mistakes.
 Picking a counter material to match the cabinet color the homeowner thought they wanted, then changing the cabinet color two weeks later, can mean a five-figure restocking and refabrication bill.
 A few additional design hours up front tend to be the highest-yielding investment in the entire project.